Aouidate/Chemoinformatics-tutos/README.md

 # chemoinformatics
-Compilation of chemoinformatics and machine learning techniques, for drug discovery
+Compilation of chemoinformatics and machine learning techniques for drug discovery.